Rash Masum: Reception

 For his portrayal of Rash, Mohan was nominated in the "Newcomer" category at the 2019 National Television Awards.
+Mohan was later longlisted for "Best Drama Star" at the 2024 Inside Soap Awards for his portrayal of the character.

 Digital Spy's Dainty opined that viewers were "sad" to see Rash leave and say a "bittersweet" good-bye to Gem.
 Jenni McKnight from What's on TV stated that fans were "distraught" and "left in shock" over Rash's departure.
 Joe Julians from Radio Times wrote that Rash is "quite the charmer, something that comes in handy at work when it comes to having a good bedside manner."
 Sarah Ellis (Inside Soap) branded Rash a "shy" and "jumpy F1", adding that he is a "hot doctor".
 What's on TV's Reilly said that Rash made a "bad impression" on his colleagues for throwing up at work.
 She believed Rash was an unlikely hero for saving Gem's life, adding "think of a hero and Casualty's Rash Masum doesn't exactly spring to mind."
 Rash and Gem's slow developed romance frustrated Sue Haasler from Metro.
 She said that she wanted to "shove them into a store room and make them actually talk to each other."